VABIII/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+Web Page Accessibility is when your html is semantically written in such a way that automated tools used to help persons with a disability navigate your web page and effectively convey the information on it to the user.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+Use headings correctly to organize your web page, Include proper alt text for all images, and give your links unique and descriptive names.

 3. How would you explain the concept of a variable to someone new to programming?

-A variable is like a shorthand representation of a data set that could be used to represent almost any datatype found in JavaScript
+A variable is like a shorthand representation of a data set that could be used to represent almost any datatype found in JavaScript and are used to store values to be retrieved later in your programming.

 4. What is the purpose of using functions in code?

+To protect a code block until it is time for that code to be used

 5. How do you access a key inside of an object inside of an array?

+You can use either dot notation (objectName.key;) or bracket notation (objectName['key'];) to access a key inside an object.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.